smcclab/smc-course/_resources/02-tools.md

 Pd is a visual computer music programming system.
 You download the Pd program to your computer and open it to start programming computer music.

 The programming concept in Pd involves making visual diagram for flow of signals and data.
+We call this activity "patching" as it recalls using physical wires (patch cables) to connect different pieces of electronic equipment.
 This is a bit different to text programming, but quite easy and fun for experimenting.

 Pd is free software and works on Windows, macOS & Linux.
 To install it, go to the [Pd downloads page](https://puredata.info/downloads) and get the latest